‘Tis the season of #2 pencils and three-ring binders, kid-sized mittens and pumpkin spice lattes.

 Not only does giving time and money to charity teach your kids about generosity and the value of a dollar—it also comes with all those warm-and-fuzzies.

-The holidays are a good excuse to do something generous, though ideally your actions now can form a habit that you’ll keep up throughout the year.
-Whether you’re helping your kids decide where to donate their allowance money or volunteering at a soup kitchen together, take the chance to remember that money isn’t just about saving.
+Maybe you’re helping your kids decide where to donate a portion of their allowance; take the chance to remember that money isn’t just about saving.
 It’s also about doing good.

 Close to half of identity theft (43 percent) occurs around the holiday season, which is a peak time for fraud.
 In addition to being vigilant and not clicking on suspicious-looking emails, it’s a good reminder that we should be checking our credit regularly.